PSMFC-AKFIN/accessing-data/README.md

 have an NDA on file the the NMFS Alaska regional office (AKR).
 Once your NDA is in place, you can request and AKFIN account here.

-Currently each data access method has its own set of credentials.
-Your AKFIN oracle database account is different from your AKFIN ANSWERS login, and APEX reports and web services require a separate credentials as well.
+Data access methods may have different sets of credentials.
+Your AKFIN oracle database account is the same as your APEX report access but different from your AKFIN ANSWERS login, and web services require a separate credentials as well.
 Each access method will be covered in more detail below.

 ## AKFIN Answers